armeltalla/miru-examples/todo/README.md

 *This is a sample application pulled from awesome-compose on github.
 It has been slightly edited to allow for an OTA deployment using a service like Miru.*

-# Push to Armel's Device pt.
-1
+# Not like us LMAOOOOO

 ## Compose sample application
 ### React application with a NodeJS backend and a MongoDB database